DimaTrushin/TypingAnalysis/README.md

 1. Install Visual Studio 2019.
 You basically need the compiler and the debugger.

-2. Install Conan
+2. Install Conan 1.59.
+It is currently impossible to build the project with conan v2 because not all of the required recipes are compatible with conan v2.

 3. Install Cuda Toolkit v.10.1 Make sure the variables NVCUDASAMPLES_ROOT and CUDA_PATH are added to the PATH variable.

 4. Install Qt.
-Install Qt Creator and the source code of Qt 5.15.2.
-Currently it is impossible to build the project with the newer version of Qt.
+Install Qt Creator and the source code of Qt 5.15.7.
+Currently it is impossible to build the project with a newer version of Qt because qwt depends on this version.

 #### Build Qt Statically